dcnieho/glassesTools/README.md

 All positions are in mm.
 For data on a plane, the positive x-axis points to the right and the positive y-axis downward, which means that (-,-) coordinates are to the left and above of the poster origin, and (+,+) to the right and below.

+There are multiple methods by which gaze position on a surface can be determined by the functionality in glassesTools (`glassesTools.gaze_worldref.from_head()` specifically).
+The methods are formed by combining two decisions:

+1) Transforming gaze positions from the scene camera reference frame to positions on a plane/surface in the world:

+   1. Performed by means of homography (`*_homography` in the `glassesTools.gaze_worldref.Gaze` properties).
+   2. Performed using recovered camera pose and gaze direction vector, by means of intersection of gaze vector with the validation poster plane (all the other properties of `glassesTools.gaze_worldref.Gaze`).

+   Mode ii. is used by default, when a scene camera calibration is available.
+If a camera calibration is not available, mode i. will be used instead.
+   Six of the nine supported wearable eye trackers provide the calibration of the scene camera of a specific pair of glasses, which will be used this calibration for these eye trackers (mode ii.).
+Currently, the Adhawk, SeeTrue and Pupil Core do not provide a specific camera calibration.
+However, for each the manufacturer has provided a default/generic scene camera calibration which enables glassesTools to work without having to assume a viewing distance (mode i.), but which may be somewhat different from the intrinsics of the specific scene camera, which may result in slightly incorrect viewing positions and gaze positions on the plane.

+2) Which data is used for determining gaze position on the plane/surface in the world:

+   1. The gaze position in the scene camera image (`*_vidPos_*` in the `glassesTools.gaze_worldref.Gaze` properties).
+   2. The gaze position in the world (often binocular gaze point, `*World` in the `glassesTools.gaze_worldref.Gaze` properties).
+   3. Gaze direction vectors in a head reference frame (`*Left` and `*Right` in the `glassesTools.gaze_worldref.Gaze` properties).

+   When operating in mode i., the eye tracker's estimate of the (binocular) gaze point in the scene camera image is used.
+This is the appropriate choice for most wearable eye tracking research, as it is this gaze point that is normally used for further analysis.
+However, in some settings and when the eye tracker provides a (3D) gaze position in the world and/or gaze direction vectors for the individual eyes along with their origin, the researcher may wish to use these world gaze point/gaze vectors instead.
+NB: for most of the currently supported eye trackers, modes i. and ii. are equivalent (i.e., the gaze position in the camera image is simply the gaze position in the world projected to the camera image).
+This is however not always the case.
+The
+   AdHawk MindLink for instance has an operating mode that corrects for parallax error in the projected gaze point using the vergence signal, which leads to the eye tracker reporting a different gaze position in the scene video than a direct projection of gaze position in the world to the scene camera image.

 ## Processing
 Several further classes for processing data in the glassesTools common data format or storing derived data are noteworthy: